NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Form Of The Bat.md

 * * *

 You can transform into a harmless bat.
-You gain the effects of a 4th-rank [[Pest Form|Pest Form]], except you always transform into a bat.
+You gain the effects of a 4th-rank [[Spells/Pest Form|Pest Form]], except you always transform into a bat.

 *Source: Pathfinder Player Core 2*
 *ORC*